Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Sphenoiditis is classified as follows:

 Acute sphenoiditis.
-The course of the disease is acute, with severe occipital headaches, fever, shortness of breath and copious secretions flowing down the back wall of the nasopharynx into the stomach.
+The course of the disease is acute, with severe headaches in the back of the head, fever, difficulty breathing and heavy discharge, flowing down the back wall of the nasopharynx into the stomach.
 The main cause of acute sphenoiditis is viral, bacterial and other types of infection.

 Chronic sphenoiditis.
-Clinical picture the disease is aggravated, then subsides.
-Symptoms include constant aching pain in the back of the head and the "depth" of the head, a slight increase in body temperature (37 ° C), discomfort in the nasopharynx, difficulty breathing, disorders visual function, purulent discharge and the formation of purulent crusts, unpleasant odor.
+Clinical picture The disease either worsens or subsides.
+Symptoms include constant aching pain in the back of the head and the “depth” of the head, slight elevated body temperature (37°C), discomfort in the nasopharynx, difficulty breathing, disorders visual function, purulent discharge and formation of purulent crusts, unpleasant odor.
 Among the causes, the most common are anatomical disorders in the structure of the sphenoid sinus, congenital or caused by various injuries, neoplasms and other pathologies.
-Also, among the causes, weakened immunity and not fully cured others can be distinguished.
+Also among the reasons are weakened immunity and others that are not fully cured.
 Chronic sphenoiditis may be the result of an acute form of this disease.

 By localization